 Since presence at lectures, participation in classroom discussions and projects, and the completion of assignments are important components of most courses, students will serve their interests best by regular attendance.
 Those who choose not to attend must assume whatever risks are involved.
-In this connection the attention of students is directed to §\$23.5.2(3) and 23.5.3(5).
+In connection to this students should refer to §§23.5.1(1) and 23.5.3(3).